CS3219-AY2526Sem1/cs3219-ay2526s1-project-g37/README.md

 - The teaching team should be given access to the repositories as we may require viewing the history of the repository in case of any disputes or disagreements.

 <hr/>

 ## How to run full service:

 1. Create root `.env` and add required parameters (can copy paste from telegram chat)
-2. Run with `docker-compose -f docker-compose.yml up`
+2. Prod Run with `docker-compose -f docker-compose.yml up --profile prod`
+3. Dev Run with `docker-compose -f docker-compose.yml up --profile dev`
-    - Add `--build` flag to rebuild
+4. To rebuild, add `--build` flag to above command
+5. To change between prod and dev stop the current running containers with `docker-compose -f docker-compose.yml down` and re-run the above command with the desired profile.

 <hr />